Hi-COLACode/Hi-COLA/README.md

 Hi-COLA is set up to natively operate with Vainshtein screening.
 However, with a few specific settings, K-mouflage models can also be simulated -- see our [paper on K-mouflage in Hi-COLA](https://iopscience.iop.org/article/10.1088/1475-7516/2024/11/052) ([pre-print here](https://arxiv.org/abs/2407.00855)).

+How does the accuracy of Hi-COLA fare relative to other approximate tools for LSS?
+You can find a detailed comparison exercise [in this paper](https://academic.oup.com/mnras/article/536/1/664/7903359?login=true) ([pre-print version here](https://arxiv.org/abs/2406.13667)).

 Hi-COLA remains under active development.
 You can contact the Hi-COLA team at team.hicola@gmail.com, or at our individual emails (see papers linked above).